Conformal Mechanics of Planar Curves: Conserved tension and critical points of curvature energies

-\\\\ The Euler-Lagrange equations for $\kappa$ identifies $H_\kappa$ as the Euler Lagrange derivatives of the unconstrained functional $H[\kappa]$ with respect to $\kappa$:
+\\\\ The EL equations for $\kappa$ identifies $H_\kappa$ as the Euler Lagrange derivatives of the unconstrained functional $H[\kappa]$ with respect to $\kappa$:

-In the framework we have introduced, the functions $\mathbf{X}$ appear only in the tangency constraint. $H_C$ is stationary with respect to variations of $\mathbf{X}$ when
+We admit a dependence on $\kappa$ and its first three derivatives. $H_\kappa$ does not vanish in equilibrium. \\\\ In this framework, the functions $\mathbf{X}$ appear only in the tangency constraint. $H_C$ is thus stationary with respect to variations of $\mathbf{X}$ when

-or $\mathbf{F}$ is a constant vector along the curve. $\mathbf{F}$, as the response of the energy to translations of the end points, can be identified as the tension in the curve and it is constant along the curve. \\\\ Let
+or $\mathbf{F}$ is a constant vector along the curve.
+The vector $\mathbf{F}$ determines the response of the energy to translations of the end points: as such it is identified as the tension in the curve and it will be constant along equilibrium curves.
+By using the decomposition of the vector $\mathbf{F}$ along the tangent and normal,

-The conservation law (\ref{Fprime}) can now be recast in terms of its normal and tangential projections:
+where $F_\|$ and $F_\perp$ are given by Eq.(\ref{eq:Fdef}), the vector-valued conservation law (\ref{Fprime}) can be rephrased as two scalar equations in terms of the projections of $\mathbf{F}$:

-Eq.(\ref{Fperppar})(b) implies that the normal projection of the tension $F_\perp$ is completely determined by $F_\|$.
-Modulo this equation, the Euler-Lagrange derivative with respect to $\mathbf{X}$, given by the right hand side of Eq.(\ref{Fperppar})(a), is cast completely in terms of $F_\|$:
+Eq.(\ref{Fperppar})(b) implies that the normal tension $F_\perp$ is always completely determined by $F_\|$.
+Modulo this equation, the EL derivative with respect to $\mathbf{X}$, given by the right hand side of Eq.(\ref{Fperppar})(a), is cast completely in terms of $F_\|$:

-independent of the specific model.
-If $F_\|=0$, then $F_\perp=0$ as well, and Eq.(\ref{EperpFpar}) is satisfied identically. \\\\ We will see in section \ref{scaling} that when $H$ is scale invariant, not just the functional form of $F_\perp$ but also that of $F_\|$ itself is constrained.
+independent of the specific model. \\\\ It will be seen in section \ref{scaling} that when $H$ is scale invariant, not just the functional form of $F_\perp$ but also that of $F_\|$ itself is constrained.